Leo Twins

-Haroon and Sharoon Leo (born July 27, 1993), professionally known as Leo Twins, are Pakistani musicians and multi-instrumentalists.
-Leo Twins started their career in popular TV show Nescafé Basement.
-The twin brothers have been a regular part of the house band in Nescafe Basement produced by Zulfiqar Jabbar Khan.
+Haroon and Sharoon Leo (born 27 July 1993), professionally known as Leo Twins, are Pakistani musicians and multi-instrumentalists.
+The Leo Twins began their career on the popular TV show Nescafé Basement where they became a regular part of the house band under the production of Zulfiqar Jabbar Khan.

 Life and career

 Born in Rawalpindi to a Christian family, the Leo Twins studied at the Punjab College of Information Technology.
 They started their career from Nescafe Basement Season 3.
-Sharoon, the elder brother, plays violin and cello while Haroon plays more than 10 instruments including guitar, rubab, tabla, piano, cajon, ukulele, mandolin, darbuka, and other percussion instruments.
+Sharoon, the elder of the twins, plays violin and cello while Haroon plays more than 10 instruments including guitar, rubab, tabla, piano, cajon, ukulele, mandolin, darbuka, and other percussion instruments.
 Leo Twins actively release instrumental covers and originals on their YouTube Channel.
 Haroon Leo and Sharoon Leo also play with some of the renowned names in the music fraternity such as Atif Aslam, Meesha Shafi, Call (band), Momina Mustehsan and Rahat Fateh Ali Khan.
 They were also a part of Pakistan Super League team Peshawar Zalmi's team anthem Hum Zalmi.
 Leo Twins' version of Diriliş: Ertuğrul soundtrack proved to be an instant hit and gained viewership from all over the world.